Charles Dickens visited Broadstairs in Kent regularly from 1837 until 1859

 As well as UK branches there are branches worldwide - Europe, Canada, USA, South America India, Japan, Australia and New Zealand.
 Broadstairs branch are in touch with other countries through regular newsletters.

 Below is an Extract from a letter, written by Charles Dickens to his great friend John Leech, which captures his feelings for Broadstairs

 BROADSTAIRS FRIDAY, FIFTH OCTOBER, 1849 THERE has been a trifle of rain here-- a spot or two.
 But to-day is one of the most wonderful and charming days I ever saw, the air is so brisk and bracing as it is nowhere but at Broadstairs-- the Channel so busy and alive with shipping as it is nowhere but off Broadstairs-- the hotel is so cosy and like a private house as it is nowhere but in Broadstairs-- everything as nothing is out of Broadstairs.
 Veeve la Broadstairs!

-For additional information about The Broadstairs Dickens Festival contact us or call us on 01843 869592.
+For additional information about The Broadstairs Dickens Festival contact us.

 The Broadstairs Dickens Festival reserves the right to make changes to Broadstairs Dickens Festival events and event schedules.